Posted on by Agilein

 In June 2012, Bill Scherlis also penned a post on software sustainment stemming from a research effort that he led that studied defense software producibility, with the purpose of identifying the principal challenges and developing recommendations regarding both improvement to practice and priorities for research.
 The post highlighted key findings of the report Critical Code: Software Producibility for Defense, a summary of the results of the three-year research effort conducted under the auspices of the National Research Council (NRC).

 I also authored a two-part series on this topic based on my involvement in an Air Force Scientific Advisory Board study on sustaining aging aircraft.
-The first post in the series, The Growing Importance of Sustaining Software for the DoD, summarized key software sustainment challenges faced by DoD; the subsequent post describes R&D activities conducted by the SEI to address some of these challenges.
+The first post in the series, Toward Efficient and Effective Software Sustainment, summarized key software sustainment challenges faced by DoD; the subsequent post describes R&D activities conducted by the SEI to address some of these challenges.
 The second post in the series described key R&D activities conducted by the SEI to address these challenges including work in sustainment R&D, software product lines, Team Software Process, and software architecture.

 An Interest in Agile